ydataai/ydata-profiling/README.md

   Do you like this project?
 Show us your love and <a href="https://engage.ydata.ai">give feedback!</a>
 </p>

-`pandas-profiling` primary goal is to provide a one-line Exploratory Data Analysis (EDA) experience in a consistent and fast solution.
-Like pandas `df.describe()` function, that is so handy, pandas-profiling delivers an extended analysis of a DataFrame while alllowing the data analysis to be exported in different formats such as **html** and **json**.
+`ydata-profiling` primary goal is to provide a one-line Exploratory Data Analysis (EDA) experience in a consistent and fast solution.
+Like pandas `df.describe()` function, that is so handy, ydata-profiling delivers an extended analysis of a DataFrame while alllowing the data analysis to be exported in different formats such as **html** and **json**.

 The package outputs a simple and digested analysis of a dataset, including **time-series** and **text**.